erossi2/AnalisiDati_AA2024-25/README.md

 1) Introduction: instructions for installing the main components for work: git, python, pip, jupyter, root
 2) Basic computer science concepts: filesystem, terminal, compiled and interpreted programming languages.
+3) Distribution & PDF: simples exercise to practice with probability and distributions